szn-app/donation-web-platform/docs/setup.md

 - repo setting > Rulesets > Require branches to be up to date before merging.
 - Organization github setting > Default package settings > Inherit access from source repository. + > package creation > public
 - setup Firefox exception for local *.test domains avoiding SSL certificate warning in the browser.
 Add new string in about:config > security.exception.siteList = *.test
+- For github packages turn on "Inherit access from source repository (recommended)" from pacakge settings.
+-